 The VYOA website and Social Media: Please visit our website frequently!
 It contains a great deal of useful information and will help keep you up to date. www.vyo.org.
 While we do not rely solely on social media for communicating essential information, it is a useful way to keep current with VYOA events.

-"Like" us on Facebook; Follow on Twitter @VYOAorg and Instagram @vyoaorg.
+"Like" us on Facebook and Instagram @vyoaorg.